 I wanted to stay at home while studying for my degree, and after visiting the local universities, the University of Sunderland felt the most welcoming to me.
 I had originally planned to study Primary Education, but was unsure whether teaching was definitely the career route I wanted to take.
 At that point in my life, I was still more interested in learning, rather than learning how to teach.
 I decided that studying Childhood Studies would enable me to gain invaluable knowledge that would be transferable towards gaining a PGCE if I decided this was the career for me.

 The best part of studying the BA (Hons) Childhood Studies course was gaining an enormous amount of knowledge on theorists and their ideology.
 It always interested me how ideology could be applied to each module and how this could be used to understand academic discourse from a range of perspectives.
 Another aspect of the course which I’m thankful for was having the opportunity to develop my critical analysis skills.
-Developing these skills have changed the way I think about many aspects of life, such as questioning news articles, policy changes, sources of information and more.
+Developing these skills has changed the way I think about many aspects of life, such as questioning news articles, policy changes, sources of information and more.

 I would advise prospective students to prioritise their own personal growth when choosing to study at university.
-There are an array of additional advantages of studying at the university such as being able to learn another language, gain additional awards and explore societies that apply to your interests.
+There are an array of additional advantages of studying at the university, such as being able to learn another language, gain additional awards and explore societies that apply to your interests.

 Published 4 May 2020